Minuscule 131: Text

-John 5:1 it reads η σκηνοπηγια for εορτη των Ιουδαιων; the reading is not supported by any known Greek manuscript, or version.

 History

-Birch dated the manuscript to the 11th-century, Gregory to the 14th or 15th-century.
-The INTF dated it to the 15th-century.

-The manuscript was given to Pope Sixtus V (1585–1590).
-It was examined by Birch (about 1782) and Scholz.
-According to Scholz it has the Book of Revelation and he assigned to it the siglum 66^{r}.
-Gregory saw it in 1886.
+The earliest history of the manuscript is unknown.
+It was given to Pope Sixtus V (1585–1590).
+It was examined by biblical scholar Andrew Birch in about 1782, and then by biblical scholar Johann M. A. Scholz.
+According to Scholz he mistakenly stated it has the Book of Revelation and he assigned to it the siglum 66^{r}.
+Biblical scholar Caspar René Gregory saw it in 1886.

-It is currently housed at the Vatican Library (Vat. gr.
-360), at Rome.
+Birch dated the manuscript to the 11th century, Gregory to the 14th or 15th century.
+It is currently dated by the INTF dated it to the 14th century.
+It is presently housed at the Vatican Library (shelf number Vat. gr.
+360) in Rome.